malhar016/time-tracking-dashboard-main/README.md

 Also, use of css grid, media query and styling SVGs was some of my weak areas so I am glad I could practice with this.

-_(**declaimer**: I couldn't place the background SVGs dynamically as each one needed different positions so checked some submitted gits and copied their styles for SVGs.)_
+_(**declaimer**: I couldn't place the background SVGs dynamically as each one needed different positions so checked some submitted gits and took reference of their styling.)_

 So, point being don't put so much time in something trivial, move on there is so much to learn and accomplish